benikalonga/MinitMoney/README.md

 - Add Subscription to listen to any transaction event on the Dashboard
 - Connect to a DB

+Open http://localhost:4000/graphql. for ApolloServer and test

 Open http://localhost:5000.
 The app will take you to Login page `/login`, use seeded credentials **Register a user on the device to get credentials**.

+Install and the mobile App using Expo Go, .

 if having dependencies version conflict, please run **npm install --legacy-peer-deps**